Z-ajamy/alx-low_level_programming/0x0B-malloc_free/README.md

-a function that concatenates two strings.
+a function that returns a pointer to a 2 dimensional array of integers